top of page

 What Is Plant Milk?

 In Europe, plant milks cannot be referred to as "milk" when they are sold and are often labelled as drinks.
-They can be made from a number of different types of foods including, nuts, seeds and fruits.
-Most plant milk is made to look like cow's milk, the colour and consistency is replicated and the milks are made so that they can be used in the same way as cow's milk, whether that's in tea or coffee, in a cheese sauce or to make pancakes.
-These milks are also used to make vegan ice creams, yogurts and cheeses.
-But, plant milks are nothing new, plant based drinks have been around since the 13th century, with the first known plant milk-type beverage being horchata, a milk-like drink made from ground and soaked, ground tiger nuts, being made in North Africa.
+They can be made from a number of different types of foods, nuts, seeds and fruits.
+Most plant milks are made to look like cow's milk; the colour and consistency are replicated, and the milks are made so that they can be used in the same way as cow's milk, whether that's in tea or coffee, in a cheese sauce, or to make pancakes.
+These milks are also used to make vegan ice creams, yoghurts, and cheeses.
+But, plant milks are nothing new; plant-based drinks have been around since the 13th century, with the first known plant milk-type beverage being horchata, a milk-like drink made from ground and soaked tiger nuts, being made in North Africa.

-The way that plants milks are made varies according to what type of plant milk you are making, but, generally, the nut, seed, or whatever you are using is soaked in water, the mixture is then blended and strained.
-You can make your own plant milk at home too, it's cheaper than buying the pre-made cartons from the shops.
+The way that plant milks are made varies according to what type of plant milk you are making, but generally, the nut, seed, or whatever you are using is soaked in water, and the mixture is then blended and strained.
+You can make your own plant milk at home too; it's cheaper than buying the pre-made cartons from the shops.

 What Plant Milks Are Available?

-Plant milks can be bought in the shops ready to drink, either fresh or in a long life form.
-The long life milks are just as good as the fresh milks, but they have been heated to extremely high temeperatures to kill all of the germs in them.
-This means that they don't have to be stored in the fridge until they have been opened and can be kept on a shelf or in the cupboard for a long time without going off.
-There are many different plants milks available to buy with organic, sweetened and unsweetened varieties easily accessible.
+Plant milks can be bought in the shops ready to drink, either fresh or in a long-life form.
+The long-life milks are just as good as the fresh milks, but they have been heated to extremely high temperatures to kill all of the germs in them.
+This means that they don't have to be stored in the fridge until they have been opened, and can be kept on a shelf or in the cupboard for a long time without going off.
+There are many different plant milks available to buy with organic, sweetened and unsweetened varieties easily accessible.

-• Soy Milk - There is a group of people that are anti-soy, they like to talk about how 90% of the soy grown in the US is genetically engineered (GMO) and sprayed with toxic herbicides.
-The problem with this is that GMO soy is mainly fed to livestock, this means that it's the dairy drinkers that are getting the GMO soy through cow's milk, also soy milk that is certified non-GMO or organic doesn’t have this problem.
-Soy milk is high in protein, it is comparable to cow's milk, and, if it is fortified, can contain up to 38% or your daily recommend amount of vitamin D, and is a good source of vitamin B12, calcium and even iodine.
+• Soy Milk - There is a group of people who are anti-soy; they like to talk about how 90% of the soy grown in the US is genetically engineered (GMO) and sprayed with toxic herbicides.
+The problem with this is that GMO soy is mainly fed to livestock, which means that it's the dairy drinkers who are getting the GMO soy through cow's milk; also, soy milk that is certified non-GMO or organic doesn’t have this problem.
+Soy milk is high in protein, it is comparable to cow's milk, and, if it is fortified, can contain up to 38% or your daily recommended amount of vitamin D, and is a good source of vitamin B12, calcium and even iodine.
 Some people have a low tolerance for soy milk as it makes them feel nauseous, but it is one of many options, not all plant milks have this problem.

 • Cashew Milk - This is a nut milk and, like the nut it is made from, contains unsaturated fats that are good for your heart.
-Cashews also contain lutein and zeaxanthin which are good for your your eyes.
-In terms of flavour cashew milk is creamy and makes a great base for soups, sauces, and is great in oatmeal porridge.
-Cashews use less water than almonds so could be a good alternative.
+Cashews also contain lutein and zeaxanthin, which are good for your eyes.
+In terms of flavour, cashew milk is creamy and makes a great base for soups, sauces, and is great in oatmeal porridge.
+Cashews use less water than almonds, so they could be a good alternative.

 • Hazelnut Milk - Another nut milk that has a sweet and nutty flavour.

-There are other varieties as well, such as banana milk, flax milk, hemp and pea milk, but these aren't very common and can usually only be found in health food shops.
+There are other varieties as well, such as banana milk, flax milk, hemp and pea milk, but these aren't very common and are often only be found in health food shops.

 Is Plant Milk Healthy?

-It's definetly healthier for the cows, but it's also better for the environment, needing less land and water per litre to produce than dairy.
-It takes 628l of water to product one litre of cow's milk, but only 48l to produce one litre of oat milk.
+It's definitely healthier for the cows, but it's also better for the environment, needing less land and water per litre to produce than dairy.
+It takes 628 litres of water to produce one litre of cow's milk, but only 48 litres to produce one litre of oat milk.
 Regarding people, a study carried out by Harvard T.H.
 Chan School of Public Health researchers looked into the health of 43,000 men and 187,000 women and found that, when calories from full-fat dairy products were replaced with carbohydrates from whole grains, the risk of heart disease dropped by 28%.
 Now, this doesn't prove that plant milk is good for you, but it does show that dairy isn't.

-A lot of the plant milks that are available are fortified, they contain added vitmains and minerals that vegans can struggle to get enough of, such as vitamin E and iodine.
-This is a definite health benefit, however, some plant milks do contain added sugar, not so good.
-If possible go for the unsweetened varieties.
+A lot of the plant milks that are available are fortified; they contain added vitamins and minerals that vegans can struggle to get in adequate amounts, such as vitamin E and iodine.
+This is a definite health benefit; however, some plant milks do contain added sugar, not so good.
+If possible, go for the unsweetened varieties.
 Plant milks all have different nutrition profiles, and this is across different types of plant milk and different brands of the same plant milk.
-If you want to give them a try but you're not sure which one is best for you ask around, you're bound to know someone that drinks plant milk.
-If not try a couple of different milks and see how you like them, it can be trial and error to find your favourite, but there is definitely a plant milk for everyone.
+If you want to give them a try but you're not sure which one is best for you, ask around, you're bound to know someone who drinks plant milk.
+If not, try a couple of different milks and see how you like them.
+It can be trial and error to find your favourite, but there is definitely a plant milk for everyone.

 bottom of page